tychon/phrases/README.md

 After you've got it to run (see section below) you can create your container with `./phrases init teststorage`.
 This will ask you for a passphrase and create a file in the current directory.
 You can then do `./phrases open teststorage` to open the storage and change anything.
 One important thing: Everytime you change something the storage is saved to disk, so you can't restore anything by killing the program.
 Also: don't miss the information on security I've posted below.

 After you've authorized and the file was decrypted you get a command prompt.
 There are different prompt symbols.
-The simplest one is `>` you should then type `list` get a list of all entries or `list hub` to get a list of all entries containing `hub` in their name (case insensitive).
+The simplest one is `>` you should then type `list` get a list of all entries or `list hub` to get a list of all entries containing `hub` in their name (case insensitive regex).

 The prompt then changes to `SELECT >` and you should enter a number giving one of the results in the list and the prompt changes to `name >` where `name` is the name of the selected entry.
 Now you can use the type specific commands (listed in Commands on Prompt) too.